jpylypiw/easywall/docs/INSTALL.md

 bash scripts/install-core.sh
 ```

-- Optional: To install the web interface, run the installation script for the web interface.
+- To install the web interface, run the installation script for the web interface.

 ```sh
 # optional: